grafana/tempo/docs/tempo/website/operations/monitoring.md

 ## Dashboards

 The [Tempo mixin](https://github.com/grafana/tempo/tree/main/operations/tempo-mixin) has four Grafana dashboards in the `yamls` folder that you can download and import into your Grafana UI.
-Note that at the moment, these work well when Tempo is run in a k8s environment and metrics scraped have the `cluster` and `namespace` labels!
+At the moment, these work well when Tempo is run in a Kubernetes (k8s) environment and metrics scraped have the `cluster` and `namespace` labels.

-### Tempo / Reads
+### Tempo Reads dashboard

 > This is available as `tempo-reads.json`.